Arthroscopy (keyhole surgery)

 Recovery

 You can usually load the joint again immediately after the keyhole surgery.
 If here were also some surgical procedures performed, you may need to use crutches or a sling to rest your joint.
+Depending on the procedure you may get a plaster cast.
 In some cases, rehabilitation will be required.

 Want to know more about your rehabilitation?